 Elementary Education and Reauthorization Act

 Approximately 8 million U.S. students rely on Pell Grant scholarships each year to help pay for college.
 Our nation's children deserve affordable access to higher education.
 As the job market becomes more dynamic, Americans need access to career training and higher educational opportunities at an affordable cost.
 The cost of post high school programs should not deter a student from following their ambition.
-This is why I voted to support increased federal student loan amounts and Pell Grants.
-I also supported the ability to lock in interest rates on federal student loans and to protect our nation's students and their families from predatory lending practices.
+I support increased federal student loan amounts and Pell Grants.
+I also support the ability to lock in interest rates on federal student loans and to protect our nation's students and their families from predatory lending practices.